Welcome to the Campaign Page for Ami Chen Mills for Santa Cruz Mayor!

 Dialogue, Transparency and Mutual Respect

 As Mayor, I will meet with the public ahead of council meetings to review the council agenda.
 I will educate the general public on an ongoing basis about the issues we face and seek your input.
-Transparency, community dialogue and mutual respect are very important to me.
-As someone who has frequently lobbied the city council and now DCC, I am frustrated with the lack of two-way communication between those who hold power and constituents.
+Transparency, community dialogue and mutual respect are very important to me.….
+Read More

-Housing and Ecology
+Housing & Ecology

 Homelessness

 We need to listen more to those who are unhoused and create solutions that work with people rather than for people, who may not want those solutions.
-I have worked extensively with unhoused folks–at many levels, including incarcerated folks and youth in group homes–and with service providers.
+I have worked extensively with unhoused folks–at many levels, including incarcerated folks and youth in group homes–and with service providers. .….
+Read More

 Ami’s Story